 7. NHS Maternity Review and Maternity Transformation Programme

 What is it?
 An independent review, chaired by Baroness Julia Cumberlege, was carried out into maternity services in England in 2015.
-Janet Scott, Research and Prevention Lead at Sands, was invited to be a member of the review panel.
+Janet Scott, Research and Prevention Lead at Sands, was a member of the review panel.
 The Maternity Review looked at different aspects of maternity services and made recommendations covering organisation and culture.
 Sands helped organise engagement days and a survey specifically to get feedback from bereaved parents about their experiences of care.
 This had a significant impact on the final report, Better Births (PDF).
 The report highlighted the need for safer care and supported standardised hospital reviews when a baby dies, something that Sands has worked towards for many years.

 NHS England has committed to delivering the recommendations in the Better Births report through the Maternity Transformation Programme.
-Dr Clea Harmer, Sands CEO, is a member of the new Stakeholder Council overseeing the work.
+Dr Clea Harmer, Sands CEO, is a member of the Stakeholder Council overseeing the work.

 Find out more about the Maternity Transformation Programme.

 8. Scottish Stillbirth Working Group

 What is it?
 Set up in 2010 following the parliamentary launch of our Saving Babies’ Lives report, the group has overseen several improvements to care for women and babies that may save lives.
 These have included: improved detection of poor growth, improved management when a mum reports that her baby’s movements have changed or stopped and better information about risks for pregnant women.

 What do we do?
 Janet Scott, Research and Prevention Lead at Sands, has contributed to the group throughout, sharing successful initiatives from across the UK.
 The Scottish Government’s target to reduce stillbirths by 15% by 2015 was achieved.
 Scotland has now set a target of a further 20% reduction by 2020.